KamyarZeinalipour/CW_Clue_Gen_tr/README.md

 ### Usage

-### Prepare Input:
-Create a CSV file (e.g., input.csv) with a column named text containing the prompts (answers) for which you want to generate clues.
+1. Prepare Input: Create a CSV file (e.g., input.csv) with a column named text containing the prompts (answers) for which you want to generate clues.

-### Run the Script
+2. Run the script using the following command:
 ```
 python generate_clues.py --model_path <model_path> --input_file <input_file_path> --output_file <output_file_path> --temperature <set_temp>
 ```